-Paragraph (d): Paragraph 30(2) of the Fourth Schedule contains a reverse onus provision in terms of which a taxpayer who fails to make payment of employees' tax (PAYE) deducted or withheld, to the Commissioner, within the prescribed period for payment, is deemed to have used or applied the amounts for purposes other than the payment thereof to the Commissioner.
-Such taxpayer would have to prove his or her innocence, in other words, the taxpayer is deemed to be guilty of the offence in terms of paragraph 30(1)(b) of the Fourth Schedule, until such taxpayer furnishes proof to the contrary.
-This provision places the legal burden of rebuttal on the taxpayer, to prove his or her innocence beyond a reasonable doubt.
+It should further be noted that in the revised wording of paragraph 30, the offence listed in the current subparaParagraph (b): Paragraph 30(2) of the Fourth Schedule contains a reverse onus provision in terms of which a taxpayer who fails to make payment of employees' tax (PAYE) deducted or withheld, to the Commissioner, within the prescribed period for payment, is deemed to have used or applied the amounts for purposes other than the payment thereof to the Commissioner.

-Reverse onus provisions of this nature have been held by our courts to be unconstitutional and to conflict with amongst others, the right to a fair trial, previously enshrined in section 25 of the Interim Constitution and subsequently in section 35 of the Constitution.
+Reverse onus provisions of this nature have been held by our courts to be unconstitutional and to conflict with, amongst others, the right to a fair trial, previously enshrined in section 25 of the Interim Constitution and subsequently in section 35 of the Constitution.